 Being vegan in Bulgaria has been much easier than I originally anticipated.
 Especially as we were warned prior to arriving that being vegan would be impossible.

 It actually isn’t impossible but at times it can be limiting.
 If we’re in the country we’re reliant upon ordering from the side dish menu; usually we order five side dishes and share them between us.
 However Sofia has been my saviour.
-Since we bought a house nintey minutes from Sofia, we’ve been regular visitors and whilst we’ve had no bathroom, kitchen, heating, electricity or hot water, Sofia has been my knight in shining armor.
+Since we bought a house nintey minutes from Sofia, we’ve been regular visitors.

 An entirely vegan shop with a small seating area at the back of the shop.
 For me the food looked very brown and this puts me off, including a strawberry smoothie.
 We ate a range of wraps, a quiche and some sandwiches and some protein balls for take-out.
 The staff are really friendly and nice, all English speaking, and the shop is very small but with a warm, busy feel.